yumimobi/YumiMediationSDKDemo-iOS/YumiMediationSDK_QA/FAQ_latest_en.md

 The fluctuation of eCPM is determined by CTR and CPC.
 In most cases, CTR is basically stable; the fluctuation of CPC is mainly caused by the change in advertising competition.
 Advertiser's budget will affect the CPC of the market in different periods.
 If the traffic growth of the market is too fast during a certain period, it may affect eCPM because advertiser's bids are insufficient.

 ### What charging method do you use?
-For now, we have CPC (cost per click) and CPM (cost per mille); the CPC is the main charging method.
+For now, we have CPC (cost per click) and CPM (cost per mille); the CPM is the main charging method.

 ## SDK Integration
 ### How to integrate your SDK?